survivejs/webpack-book/manuscript/building/03_code_splitting.md

 );
 ```

 If you had nested `require.ensure` definitions, you could pull a module to the parent chunk using either syntax.
+It is a similar idea as we saw in the *Splitting Bundles* chapter.

 T> The formats respect `output.publicPath` option.
 You can also use `output.chunkFilename` to shape where they output.
 Example: `chunkFilename: '[name].js'`.

 ## Setting Up Code Splitting

-To demonstrate the idea of code splitting, we should pick up one of the formats above and integrate it into our project.
-Dynamic `import` is enough.
-Before we can implement the webpack side, ESLint needs a slight tweak.
+To demonstrate the idea of code splitting, we'll use dynamic `import`.
+Both ESLint and Babel setup of our project needs additions to make the syntax work.

 ### Configuring ESLint